LarsBehrenberg/testing-copy/content/posts/impressionist-paintings.md

       #### Pissarro

       Born in the Danish West Indies (now the US Virgin Islands) in 1830, Camille Pissarro was an essential member of the impressionist group.
-He was instrumental in arranging the first independent impressionist exhibition in 1874 and his friendly and relaxed approach to life allowed him to mediate between difficult personalities like Degas and Cezanne.

-      Cezanne in fact described Pissarro as:
+      For example, he was instrumental in arranging the [first independent impressionist exhibition](/first-impressionist-exhibition) in 1874, and he was the only impressionist to exhibit in all eight impressionist exhibitions.

+      Pissarro's friendly and relaxed approach to life allowed him to mediate between difficult personalities like Degas and Cezanne.
+In fact, Cezanne described Pissarro as:

       > "a good man to consult and a little like the good Lord".